galeone/igor/README.md

 If a field is blank and has a default value and this default value is the Go Zero value for that field, igor does not generate the query part associated with the insertion of that fields (let the DBMS handle the default value generation).

-If a field is blank and has a default value that's different from the Go Zero value for fhat filed, insert the specified default value.
+If a field is blank and has a default value that's different from the Go Zero value for that filed, insert the specified default value.

 Create exploits the `RETURNING` clause of PostgreSQL to fetch the new row and update the DBModel passed as argument.